 Minor puppies, particularly males, are the most difficult to judge.
 Females are more together at this age, but the risk is still there to work them too much.
 Even though they are bigger than babies, they are still young, again break them into small groups to sort them out, they should not complete more than 4-5 laps.
-Again keep critiques to a minimum, as they are going through major growth changes.
+Again, keep critiques to a minimum, as they are going through major growth changes.

 From puppy classes we can critique as normal.
 The animal is to be presented in a normal stance, with minimal interference from the handler.
-For measuring, ensure the handler is not interfering with the animal.
-Remember to critique the basics, but bring your own flair to it.
+For measuring (only if an animal appears to be VERY large), ensure the handler is not interfering with the animal.
+Remember to critique the basics but bring your own flair to it.